learn-co-curriculum/why-layers-of-abstraction/README.md

 Be prepared!
 It's going to be hard to go up layers of abstraction.
 You are no longer just a driver on the web.
 You are now a maker on the web.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/why-layers-of-abstraction' title='Increasing Layers Of Abstraction'>Increasing Layers Of Abstraction</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/why-layers-of-abstraction' title='Increasing Layers of Abstraction'>Increasing Layers of Abstraction</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/why-layers-of-abstraction'>Increasing Layers of Abstraction</a> on Learn.co and start learning to code for free.</p>